HOPLAB-LBP/fMRI-task-template/README.md

 image4.png  animate     outside
 image5.png  animate     inside
 ```

+Note that the `list_of_stimuli.tsv` is taken as a base to create the output `data/sub-xx/sub-xx_trial-list.tsv`, which merges the input list of stimuli with the output participant responses and any other variables created during the task.
+As such, make sure you don't enter column names in the `list_of_stimuli.tsv` that will interfere with the writing of these new variables (see below for a breakdown of the columns that will be created).

+A special case if that of **`run`**: in the absence of it, a `run` column will be created based on the input parameters.
+However, if you do include a `run` column in your `list_of_stimuli.tsv` file, it will be considered correct and used as it is in the `trial_list`.

 Your list of trials will be built from the list of stimuli provided in the `stimuli` column of your `list_of_stimuli.tsv` file.
 Here is how the script will proceed: